gorodetsky-umich/mdss/docs/tutorials/usage.md

 $ cd <path-to-examples-directory>
 ```

-- Run the python script with a single processor:
+- Run the python script with a single processor or when using `run_as_subprocess` option:

 ```bash
 $ python run_example.py --inputFile <path-to-input-yaml-file>